MetOffice/simulation-systems/source/Reviewers/releases/standard_suites.rst

 * SCM - `u-aa741 <https://code.metoffice.gov.uk/trac/roses-u/browser/a/a/7/4/1/trunk>`_
 * CreateBC - `u-aa258 <https://code.metoffice.gov.uk/trac/roses-u/browser/a/a/2/5/8/trunk>`_

 First get a copy of the UM meta trunk, ``fcm co fcm:um_meta.x_tr /path/to/meta/trunk``.
-Similarly, get a copy of the Jules at the most recent release.
+Similarly, get a copy of Jules at the most recent release.
 Then upgrade each suite by doing the following,

 * Checkout the suite. ``rosie checkout u-xxNNN`` will put a copy in ``~/roses``.
 * Check whether the ``access-list`` in the ``rose-suite.conf`` needs updating - if you are not on it, ask someone to add you now and update your copy once done.
 * Move into the suite and edit the ``rose-suite.conf`` file,

   * If it has a ``VN`` setting, update it to the new version.
   * If it has a ``prebuild`` path, update that now.
-If there are prebuilds, check the ``flow.cylc`` for any prebuild overrides.
+If there are prebuilds, check the ``flow.cylc`` for any prebuild path overrides.
 These exist particularly on the EXs.

 * Validate the existing apps by running,